timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-01-05
+# Objectives for Today 2025-01-06

+- Update the KPI's of the Adventure
+- Update the weekly plans for Week #2
-- Business Review of December 2024
+- Collect all racing games released on Steam in December 2024
+- Breaking Down Steam Payment by Game
-- Wrapping up End of Year Review (2024)
+- Finalize / Update End of Year Review
-- Indie Tavern with guest: GBGames
-- Art practice, what is building a new car like in Blender?
-- Plausible: Twitch Bot work; why are followers not showing without restart overlay still?
+- Create 1 30-60 second video for YouTube shorts/socials etc to promote?
+GameDev strim.
+- Creating announcement material & other marketings for Turbo Boom! demo
 - Diving into and starting Turbo Boom!
-Demo (Coming Soon)
+Demo (Tomorrow is Codes)

 ## Events / Notices / Coming Soon